a-synchronous/rubico/README.md

  * functional style should not care about async
  * functional transformations should be composable, performant, and simple to express

 When you use this library, you obtain the freedom that comes only from having those three points fulfilled.
-Just as a compiler would optimize the performance of the code it compiles, rubico optimizes the performance of its exported methods.
+Just as a compiler optimizes the performance of the code it compiles, rubico optimizes the performance of the code it exports.
 The result is something you may enjoy.

 # Introduction
 Here are my recommendations for getting started with rubico